iled/gsimcli/docs/gui.rst

 In this area is shown the necessary and the available disk space.

-The required disk space is estimated and is considering only the simulated map files (the remaining files do not have a significant size).
+The required disk space is estimated and considers only the simulated map files (the remaining files do not have a significant size).
 This value will be calculated (and updated) as soon as all the other settings are set up (you may have to press the **Apply** button to update this value).

 The available disk space is shown after the results directory is selected.